 - Continuously track the level of women’s empowerment within the community, adjusting programming as needed

 Women’s Empowerment in Action

-The M-WEF baseline survey was piloted in late 2020 with red pepper communities in India and cinnamon communities in Indonesia.
-This provided us with the opportunity to refine the model and identify a partner to digitize data-collection and analysis.
-It is now being rolled out across our key supply chains, starting with our other iconic raw materials.
+The M-WEF baseline is being rolled out across our key supply chains, starting with our iconic raw materials.
 While deploying M-WEF, we are engaging with our suppliers to run projects focused on improving women’s resiliency and that of their communities.